DavidRisch/steamvr_utils/README.md

 This project contains scripts to improve the functionally of SteamVR on Linux:

-- Turning Base Stations on/off (via Bluetooth)
+- Turning Base Stations (V1 or V2) on/off (via Bluetooth)
 - Changing the audio output of games to the headset and back to the normal audio device

-A deamon can start automatically with SteamVR (via launch options), once SteamVr is closed the Base Stations are turned off again.
+A daemon can start automatically with SteamVR (via launch options), once SteamVR is closed the Base Stations are turned off again.
 Alternatively the scripts can be executed manually.

-- Currently, this is known to work with a Valve Index and V2 Base Stations.
+- Currently, this is known to work with a Valve Index, V2 Base Stations and V1 Base Stations.
 Other headsets might work.
-- For the basestation component a bluetooth device capable of btle (Bluetooth Low Energy) is required.
+- For the Base Station component a Bluetooth device capable of btle (Bluetooth Low Energy) is required.
 - For the audio component PulseAudio (more specifically pactl, which is installed by default) is required.

 This project is not affiliated with SteamVR, Steam or Valve.